 No matter how willing you are to venture into uncharted waters of marijuana, CBD products, and other closely-related subjects, you should always consider one crucial thing – what method of extraction did the company use?
 Since cannabis extracts are yet to be approved by the FDA, the whole market resembles the good old days of Wild West when very few things were regulated, and many people consequently fell victim to scams and suboptimal deals.
+CO2 cannabis extraction is a very important and clean extraction method that we will focus on.

 If you’re looking to avoid the aforementioned scenario, we strongly recommend you to do a bit of research before pulling the trigger, or better yet, read our articles on this and similar subjects.